Marj Al-Hamam area

 Marj Al-Hamam (مرج الحمام; lit.
-'Meadow of Doves') is the district number 27 of Metropolitan Amman – Greater Amman Municipality (GAM); it is situated to the western part of GAM.
+'Meadow of Doves') is the district number 27 of Metropolitan Amman – Greater Amman Municipality (GAM); it is situated to the South-West of the City.
 It comprises 16 neighborhoods and population gatherings (Circassians neighborhood, Alia Housing, Officers Housing,..); it is 53 Km2 of space; its population counts for 82788 capita.
 Its zoning borders include Naour, Mqabalein, and Wadi EsSeer.
 Since 2007, it has been part of the Greater Amman Municipality.